 The most reliable way to reduce the risk of a long transfer is preparation that starts before the OTP is signed.
 A seller who arranges compliance certificate inspections on day one, keeps the municipal account current, and hands FICA documents to the conveyancer without delay removes the three most common sources of timeline extension.
 A buyer who pre-qualifies thoroughly and produces bond documentation promptly keeps the bank's own process moving at the fastest pace available.

-The Role of the Conveyancer in Property Transfer
+The role of the conveyancer in property transfer

 The conveyancer is a specialist property attorney registered with the Law Society and authorised to lodge documents at the Deeds Office.
 They're appointed by the seller, but they aren't the seller's advocate.
 The law requires them to act correctly for both parties throughout the transfer.